sunnynipun/RecipeBook/README.md

 # RecipeBook
-This ia sample Single Page Application createy by using Angular4, Bootstrap and Firebase for data storage
+This ia sample Single Page Application createy using Angular4, Bootstrap and Firebase for data storage